-To better protect the privacy of our online community, Columbia University’s Mailman School of Public Health has developed this notice explaining its online information practices and the choices users can make about the way information is collected and used within our sites and services.
+To better protect the privacy of our online community, Columbia University’s Mailman School of Public Health has developed the following notice explaining its online information practices and the choices users can make about the way information is collected and used within our sites and services.

 Collection and Use of Personal Information

 The Mailman School collects browser data to make our sites and services more relevant and rewarding for users.
-When visitors reach our website, our web server automatically recognizes their domain, service provider, operating system, and Internet browser.
+When visitors reach our website, our Web server automatically recognizes their domain, service provider, operating system, and Internet browser.
 This kind of information does not enable personal identification.
-Our web server additionally records usage of pages by visitors, which help us understand how our content is being used, which pages are most popular, and whether we can improve design and content to optimize users’ experience.
+Our Web server additionally records usage of pages by visitors, which helps us understand how our content is being used, which pages are most popular, and whether we can improve design and content to optimize users’ experience.